 Growing in faith is about building a deeper and stronger relationship with Christ.
 Some great ways of doing this include participating frequently in the sacraments, developing strong habits of daily prayer, fasting, engaging in spiritual reading, or attending a retreat.

-Every one to two month interval, we're going to try to suggest at least five resources to help us grow closer to Christ and better know His great love, mercy, and joy.
+Periodically, we hope to offer several resources to help us grow closer to Christ and better know His great love, mercy, and joy.
 Parishioners, if you have any suggestions for these, we would love your help!
 Please call us at 493-4553 or write out your ideas on the "Contact Us" page under this same "About Us" tab.

 -Matthew Kelly's Prayer Process: This is an update on a long honored form of prayer in our Church: the examen of consciousness.
 It's a way to look back on your previous day for 5-15 minutes and, by writing about this over time, better believe in and see God's hand in your life.
 Click here to see a video clip from Matthew Kelly explaining it.
 When you get to his ite (Dynamic Catholic) click on the video for 4.3 - it says Prayer Process.